Local councils - frequently asked questions

 With the introduction of Heavy Vehicle National Law (HVNL) in participating jurisdictions around Australia on 10 February 2014, issuing permits became the responsibility of the National Heavy Vehicle Regulator (NHVR).
 The HVNL requires the NHVR to obtain consent from all road managers before a permit can be issued.

 After the commencement of the HVNL the NHVR experienced systems problems which led to delays in issuing permits to the transport industry.
 In order to assist the NHVR, on 21 February 2014 the NSW Government accepted a delegation from the NHVR to allow road managers in NSW to issue permits.
 The delegation commenced on 25 February 2014.
 This delegation returns the practise for issuing permits to a process which is as similar as possible to that in place in NSW before the introduction of the new law on 10 February 2014.

 The delegation is an interim measure to assist the NHVR to improve the system to issue permits.
-The current delegation will expire on 21 February 2016, however, it is expected that the NHVR access management systems will be functioning successfully before this time.

 Under the previous Road Transport (General) Act, councils were delegated road managers by the Minister for Roads and Ports to make access decisions in relation to local roads.
 Roads and Maritime issued permits for approved access requests for the state managed roads only and a condition of the permit was that transport operators required the approval of other road managers as required.
 The new process resulting from the delegation is similar in concept to the former process.